Island Diary May 2019 Put-in-Bay Ohio

 Thurs., May 2nd – The Fishbowl and Mossbacks open for the season.
 Bill “He’s Everywhere” Boag and Jim French are at Mossbacks for

-Fri., May 3rd – It’s not a very nice day for the media that was invited to the island for the day.
+Fri., May 3rd – It’s not a lovely day for the media that was invited to the island.
 The weather keeps those at the Crew’s Nest opening party inside for the event in the evening.

 Sat., May 4th – There’s a great surprise 40th birthday party for Jeremy Berman at the Reel Bar.
 The place was crowded with friends and